Photo by Innerbody Research

 Taking probiotics on their own can massively improve your gut health, including leaky gut symptoms.52 The beneficial bacteria can help to heal the mucosal wall by promoting mucus secretion and tightening junctions through increased zonulin.57 They also help to break down food more efficiently, meaning you’ll take in more nutrients from what you’re eating.
 Some of the gut microbiome testing brands we recommend, like Viome, will actually tailor custom probiotics to your unique microbiome needs.

 We are what we eat, so following a more gut-healthy diet can make a difference when there isn’t a clear answer to your symptoms.
-That means consuming less refined sugar, saturated fats, alcohol, and caffeine and eating more whole grains and high-fiber foods.
+That means consuming less refined sugar, saturated fat, alcohol, and caffeine and eating more whole grains and high-fiber foods.
 If you need guidance on changing your diet, you can speak to a gastroenterologist or nutritionist or get recommendations from at-home microbiome testing companies.

 Post-Thanksgiving dinner walks aren’t just to get away from your family for a few minutes.
 Research shows that walking for 15-20 minutes after eating can help stimulate your stomach and intestines, helping your body digest food more efficiently.53